bbauska/Coursera-Bootstrap/readme.md

 Grunt, Gulp, Cake, Brunch, Broccoli.

-What\'s this obsession with food?
+What&apos;s this obsession with food?

-Well when you\'re sitting in a single place for a long time, you develop a big appetite, Grunt and Gulp being the two most successful in this field.
+Well when you&apos;re sitting in a single place for a long time, you develop a big appetite, Grunt and Gulp being the two most successful in this field.

-We\'ll look at both of them in more detail in this lesson.
+We&apos;ll look at both of them in more detail in this lesson.

 These enable us to double up automated tasks for executing and building and deploying our website.